A Journey Through Time with The World’s Oldest Living Trees

 Methuselah – One of the Oldest Non-Clonal Trees in the World

-Nestled deep in California’s White Mountains, Methuselah stands as a Great Basin bristlecone pine, which is estimated to be around 4,856 years old.
-As one of the oldest living trees on Earth, it has managed to survive thanks to its dense, resinous wood, which protects it from pests and challenging soils where others struggle.
-Notably, this incredible tree was first discovered by Edmund Schulman in 1957, and its exact location remains a secret to ensure its safety.
-Interestingly, in 2013, researchers found another bristlecone pine nearby that could be even older.
+Nestled deep in California’s White Mountains, Methuselah is a Great Basin bristlecone pine estimated to be around 4,856 years old.
+As one of the oldest living trees on Earth, it has survived due to its dense, resinous wood, which protects it from pests and thrives in challenging soils.
+This incredible tree was first discovered by Edmund Schulman in 1957, and its exact location remains a secret to ensure its safety.
+In 2013, researchers found another nearby bristlecone pine that could be even older.

 Bios Urn Blog: Methuselah, one of the oldest living bristlecone pine trees, is estimated to be over 4,800 years old.
 Photo by Ross Stone on Unsplash